ofeksadlo/lichess-cheat/README.md

 One green cell without a piece in it (Where the piece moved from) and one green cell with a piece in it (Where the piece moved to).
 The detection is done by color matching.
 Now we have the last moveset and we can feed are stockfish engine to get predictions.

+# How to make it work
+1) Download the main.py and data folder you
+2) Download stockfish from here https://stockfishchess.org/download/ I'v used 64-bit: Maximally compatible but slow.
+3) You need to extract the exe file you downloaded and in main.py code, change the stockfish path.